ttsuru/bref-layer-arns/README.md

 ## Usage with AWS SAM

-You can use the resolved ARNs in your `template.yaml` with `Parameters` and `Globals` like this:
+You can use the resolved ARNs in your `template.yaml` with `Parameters` and `Globals` like this (supporting multiple layers):

 ```
 Globals:
   Function:
-    Layers:
+    Layers: !Split
+      - ","
+      - !Join
+        - ","
         - !Ref BrefLayerArns

 Parameters:
   BrefLayerArns:
-    Type: String
+    Type: CommaDelimitedList
-    Default: arn:aws:lambda:ap-northeast-1:534081306603:layer:php-84-fpm:24
+    Default: >
+      arn:aws:lambda:ap-northeast-1:534081306603:layer:php-84-fpm:24,
+      arn:aws:lambda:ap-northeast-1:403367587399:layer:gd-php-84:2
 ```

 And pass in the latest ARNs dynamically from GitHub Actions: